redpanda-data/connect/docs/configuration.md

 ## Fragmenting Your Configuration

-WARNING: THIS FEATURE IS EXPERIMENTAL AND SUBJECT TO CHANGE

 It's possible to break a large configuration file into smaller parts with [JSON references][json-references].
 Benthos doesn't yet support the full specification as it only resolves local or file path URIs, but this still allows